miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 3
 - Reward: 9

-One of Alphazon's facilities on Mars has experienced an Outsider incursion as an artifact went haywire opening Far Rifts.
-The facility should be subject to nuclear bombardment, but the daughter of an Alphazon executive is on site, along with a number of ordinary employees and a few non-Outsider artifacts that would survive the blasts and can't be left unaccounted for.
+One of Alphazon’s facilities on Mars has experienced an Outsider incursion as an artifact went haywire opening Far Rifts.
+The facility should be subject to nuclear bombardment, but the daughter of an Alphazon executive is on site, along with a number of ordinary employees and a few non-Outsider artifacts that would survive the blasts and can’t be left unaccounted for.
 So the ORC has been requisitioned to cooperate in a joint mission with Alphazon operators guiding a squad of power armored (xORC-09 Powered Armor and Tesla Arms free for this quest) witches and elite soldiers.
 Save who you can for quarantine, and secure the artifacts.

 Notes:
-+ You won't find anyone living outside of a few saferooms
++ You won’t find anyone living outside of a few saferooms
 + Some abominations can go toe to toe with dragons
 + Kill as much as you can, you want a clear path for survivors.
-+/- You'll be dropped from orbit and crash through into the main lobby prior to the elevator down to the deep.
++/- You’ll be dropped from orbit and crash through into the main lobby prior to the elevator down to the deep.

 ## Quest: Star Crypt